deepinsight/insightface/web-demos/swapping_discord/README.md

 <div align="left">
 <img src="https://raw.githubusercontent.com/nttstar/insightface-resources/master/images/swaptu4.jpg" width="640"/>
 </div>
 6. After chanting, we select the first image and enlarge it (you can choose any image to enlarge).
-Note that we do not support processing the 2x2 thumbnail.
+Note that we do not support processing on the 2x2 thumbnail.
 <div align="left">
 <img src="https://raw.githubusercontent.com/nttstar/insightface-resources/master/images/swaptu5.jpg" width="640"/>
 </div>